ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 Destiny19 makes their first appearance to the Loved votes with their imaginative long note map, *Goldrop*.
 Destiny is someone that many 7K players are aware of, as they've been putting out some quality maps for about 4 years at this point.
 It was a tough decision picking what chart from them we would like to see go up first, but after the deliberation we ended on *Goldrop*.
 This beautiful song found its way into the Loved section some years ago under Skochan's [4K map](https://osu.ppy.sh/beatmapsets/587117), however the experience that Destiny provides is very different.

-Starting off pretty slow, players will feel at ease with the slow and comfortable hybrid-esque patterning, but at the 40 second mark Destiny hits you with an unapologetic full inverse stair wall to let you know what's to come.
+Starting off pretty slow, players will feel at ease with the slow and comfortable hybrid-esque patterning, but at the 40-second-mark Destiny hits you with an unapologetic full inverse stair wall to let you know what's to come.
 Once the chorus begins, so too do the relentless release-focused LN patterns which also work in some stairs, brackets, and even reverse shields all culminating in a very difficult, but strangely comfortable experience.
-Rinse and repeat what I've said before until around the 3:30 second mark, where Destiny decides you're getting too comfortable, and slaps you with a full inverse bracket wall that even works in 16th snapped bursts.
+Rinse and repeat what I've said before until around 3:30, where Destiny decides you're getting too comfortable, and slaps you with a full inverse bracket wall that even works in 16th snapped bursts.
 Although this spike only lasts about 10 seconds, it's one hell of a punch and it's definitely something that players need to watch out for when playing this.

-That about does it for all of what I have to say about the chart, it's just a very well-constructed and enjoyable experience, and anybody who enjoys it should definitely go and check out the other maps that Destiny has made if you haven't already.
+That about does it for all of what I have to say about the chart — it's just a very well-constructed and enjoyable experience, and anybody who enjoys it should definitely go and check out the other maps that Destiny has made if you haven't already.
 Cast your vote now!

 ---